Driving the challenging road to Mount Princeton in Colorado's Rocky Mountains

-Mount Princeton is a high mountain peak at an elevation of 3.699m (12,137ft) above the sea level, located in Chaffee County, in the U.S. state of Colorado.
-It’s one of the highest roads of Colorado.
+Mount Princeton is a high mountain peak at an elevation of 3,699 meters (12,137 feet) above sea level, located in Chaffee County, in the U.S. state of Colorado.
+It’s one of the highest roads in Colorado.

 Mount Princeton